sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/dashboard_coverage.png)

-In the preceding screenshot, the `wells_fargo_savings` configuration had 0 out of 16 extractions in the coverage range 60% -100%.
+In the preceding screenshot, the `wells_fargo_savings` configuration had 0 out of 16 extractions in the past 7 days that scored in the coverage range 60% -100%.